+The magic of Rome for families is always made better by saving money.
 Buy a Roma Pass Card for each family member at the Airport or at a tabacchi upon arrival in the city.
 It will allow you entrance into the Coliseum and Forum areas (as well as other Museums and sites) without having to line up.
 The Pass also includes free Metro transportation for three days.
 However, if your children are under six or ten years of age, we’d advise checking out the site entrance rules ahead of time.
 There may be free entrance or reduced fees for younger children.

 Pin for Later